SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	  ISINSIDE - checks if given ellipsoid(or array of ellipsoids) lies inside given object(or array
-	             of objects): ellipsoid or polytope.
+	             of objects): ellipsoid or Polyhedron.

 	  Input:
 	    regular:
 	        ellArr: ellipsoid[nDims1,nDims2,...,nDimsN] - array
 	                of ellipsoids of the same dimension.
 	        objArr: ellipsoid/
-	                polytope[nDims1,nDims2,...,nDimsN] of
+	                Polyhedron[nDims1,nDims2,...,nDimsN] of
 	                objects of the same dimension.
 If
 	                ellArr and objArr both non-scalar, than
 	                size of ellArr must be the same as size of objArr.
-Note that polytopes could be
+Note that polyhedrons could be
 	                combined only in vector of size [1,N].
 	  Output:
 	    regular: